mizkich/KE-complex_modifications/README.md

 1. Put a json file to your site.
 2. Make a link `karabiner://karabiner/assets/complex_modifications/import?url=<JSON_URL>`.
-3. Open the link from web browser.
+3. Open the link from web browsernte.